iteratec/LoomoRemotePhone/README.md

 ### Installing

 1. Clone the git repo into your designated folder.
-2. Import to Android Studio
+2. Open the project with Android Studio
 3. Connect Android phone via cable OR launch your emulator
 4. Deploy the app on the device